Frequently Asked I/O Questions

 Information on graduate student fees can be located on the registrar's webpage.
 Students usually take 9-12 credit hours per semester and 3-6 hours in the summer.

-Many of our students receive some funding.
+Many of our students receive some funding, but most do not receive full funding.
 Funding is in the form of tuition remission and can be from research assistantship, teaching assistantship and scholarship.
 Students may also receive stipends from their work in our consulting and research centers.

 Most who apply receive graduate funding.
 This can extend in to the 4th or 5th year.